-Do you sometimes feel that practicing guitar involves learning a bunch of unrelated things without knowing the reason why you’re learning them?
+Do you sometimes feel that your guitar practice time involves learning a bunch of unrelated things without knowing the reason why you’re learning them?

 That you have to learn all this so that finally, one day, years from now, it will magically tie up together and “you can play guitar”?